This article applies to all Connect site administrators.

 - Repeat the process for additional clusters.
 Added clusters will be shown in the Clusters table.

-Note that you can see how many agencies/programs (or needs/opportunities) have been assigned a particular cluster.
+Note that you can see how many active agencies/programs (or needs/opportunities) have been assigned a particular cluster.

 To delete a cluster: